View Thomas Shulde's Obituary on TimesLeader.com and share memories

-Thom served in the US Marine Corps. from 1965 to 1971.
-He was a graduate of Wyoming High School and received his bachelor's degree in psychology from Wilkes University.
-He retired after 35 years as Corrections Case Manager for the Nebraska Department of Corrections.
+Thom serviced in the U.S. Marine Corps from 1965 to 1971.
+He was a graduate of Wyoming High School and received his bachelors degree in psychology from Wilkes University.
+He retired as corrections case manager for the Nebraska Department of Corrections.
 Formerly he had worked at the Florida Department of Corrections and Pennsylvania Department of Juvenile Justice.

-Family members include his wife, Nicole; stepson Tyler Keller, Omaha, Neb.; stepdaughter Andrea Keller, Lincoln, Neb.; brother John (Jacqueline) Shulde, Wyoming.
+Family members include his loving wife, Nicole; stepson Tyler Keller, Omaha; stepdaughter Andrea Keller, Lincoln; brother John (Jacqueline) Shulde, Wyoming; several nieces and nephews and dear friends.

 A celebration of life gathering will be 4 to 6 p.m.
 Friday, Feb.
-7, 2020, at Roper and Sons South Lincoln Chapel, 3950 Hohensee Drive, Lincoln, Neb. (southwest corner of 40th and Yankee Hill Road)
+7, 2020, at Roper and Sons South Lincoln Chapel, 3950 Hohensee Drive (SW corner of 40th & Yankee Hill Road).

 Memorials to the family for future designation.